1.01 The name of this organization shall be: American Institute of Organbuilders (AIO).

 2.01 The objectives of the AIO shall be:

-- To disseminate knowledge regarding pipe organ building by such means as lectures, publications, and exchange of information;
+To disseminate knowledge regarding pipe organ building by such means as lectures, publications, and exchange of information; and

 Article III.
 Membership